 - Proposed subjects to be used (if applicable)

 - Proposed statistical analyses to be used (if applicable)

 - Proposed instruments to be used (if applicable)

-When the student registers for the thesis course, the Office of Graduate Studies will forward Form 2 to the thesis advisor of record.
-It is the responsibility of the thesis advisor to return this form to the Office of Graduate Studies in a timely manner.
+When the student registers for the thesis course, it is the responsibility of the thesis advisor to complete and forward Form 2 to The Graduate School in a timely manner.

 Preliminary Oral Examination

 When the thesis advisor is satisfied with the written prospectus for the thesis, he/she will convene the thesis committee to conduct the preliminary oral examination of the student.
-Upon successful completion of the preliminary oral examination, the thesis advisor forwards Form 3: Preliminary Oral Examination and a copy of the prospectus to the Office of Graduate Studies.
+Upon successful completion of the preliminary oral examination, the thesis advisor forwards Form 3: Preliminary Oral Examination and a copy of the prospectus to The Graduate School.
 (M.A. in Music Education students presenting an applied music project must complete and submit the "Warrant" after the prospectus has been approved.)

 If the proposed thesis involves the use of human subjects, once the prospectus is approved by the thesis committee, the student must submit the required information to the chair of The University of North Carolina at Pembroke's Institutional Review Board for Research Involving Human Subjects (IRB).
 The student may not proceed with the thesis until approval from this board is secured.
-Information on the IRB is included in Attachment 1.
+Information on the IRB is located here.

 Once the proposed thesis has been approved by the student's thesis committee, and the UNCP IRB (if applicable) , the student should conduct the proposed research.
 It is important that the student regularly update his/her thesis advisor on the progress being made on the thesis.